kazurayam/visualtestinginks-gradle-plugin/docs/userguide.md

 ```

 The Gradle Plugin `com.github.kazurayam.visualtestinginks` is shared at https://plugins.gradle.org/plugin/com.github.kazurayam.visualtestinginks.
+The latest version as of

+8th of May 2020 is `1.17.1`

-The latest version as of Oct 2019 is `0.1.21` but it may change in future.
+but it may change in future.
 Please specify the lastest version of the time.

 The line of `vt.version = ...` specifies the version of *VisualTestingInKatalonStudio* project shared at https://github.com/kazurayam/VisualTestingInKatalonStudio/releases.